geeknik/my-awesome-stars/topics.md

 - [leockl/tool-ahead-of-time](https://github.com/leockl/tool-ahead-of-time) - This is a Python package to add tool calling capabilities to newly released LLMs on LangChain's ChatOpenAI, AzureAIChatCompletionsModel and ChatBedrockConverse classes ahead of time before LangChain a
 - [boku7/StringReaper](https://github.com/boku7/StringReaper) - Reaping treasures from strings in remote processes memory
 - [projectdiscovery/nuclei-templates-labs](https://github.com/projectdiscovery/nuclei-templates-labs) - Vulnerable environments paired with ready-to-use Nuclei templates for security testing and learning! 🚀
-- [coolcline/CoolCline](https://github.com/coolcline/CoolCline) - CoolCline is a proactive programming assistant that combines the best features of Cline, Roo Code, and Bao Cline(thanks to all contributors of the `Clines` projects!).
-It seamlessly collaborates with
 - [diffusionstudio/agent](https://github.com/diffusionstudio/agent) - The agentic video editing framework
 - [geeknik/solana-nuclei-templates](https://github.com/geeknik/solana-nuclei-templates) - These templates can be added to your Nuclei scanner to help identify common security vulnerabilities in Solana smart contracts.
 - [hemingkx/Awesome-Efficient-Reasoning](https://github.com/hemingkx/Awesome-Efficient-Reasoning) - Paper list for Efficient Reasoning.